 ASSOCIATIVE LEARNING AND MEMORY

 How do we remember the name of someone we’ve just met or where we left our iPhone?
 This form of memory is called associative memory and we use it countless times each day.
-A question at the heart of the research in the Suzuki lab is how the brain allows us to form and retain new associative memories.
+A question that has been at the heart of the research in the Suzuki lab is how the brain allows us to form and retain new associative memories.

 It has been proposed that a key function of the dentate gyrus is pattern separation, or the ability to differentiate between to-be-remembers items with overlapping features.
 Using an experimental design inspired by the fMRI study of Bakker et al., (2008), we are exploring the neural correlates of visual pattern separation in the hippocampus in primates.